sw180283/comp110-worksheets/README.md

 ##Week 7

 The additional information on referencing and how python uses classes was helpful in using them in my coding task.
 The use of access control was also useful in understand when and where a class can be referenced.
+For my coding taskings, I should practise this method of using classes.

 ##Week 8